 A Consultation That's All About You

-Dr. Bidic understands that overly large breasts are more than a cosmetic issue for most women.
-He takes the time to discuss all of your symptoms and concerns, and to develop the appropriate surgical solution for you.
+Dr. Bidic and Dr. Gundlapalli understand that overly large breasts are more than a cosmetic issue for most women.
+The surgeon takes the time to discuss all of your symptoms and concerns, and to develop the appropriate surgical solution for you.
 In some cases, he can help you to obtain insurance coverage for your breast reduction surgery.
 This typically requires documentation from an orthopedic surgeon or chiropractor, as well as a dermatologist, and/or primary care physician to demonstrate proof of a history of ailments related to enlarged breasts.
 The staff at American Surgical Arts can assist you in obtaining the appropriate documentation to determine insurance coverage for your breast reduction procedure.

 Your Breast Reduction Procedure